 As the number of North Korean defectors entering South Korea has dramatically increased, various efforts have been made to settle them as members of the society.
 These days, the military is also positively considering military duties for North Korean defectors in line with current social movements.
 However, prejudice and a sense of distance towards North Korean defectors may act as negative factors in military operations.
-To solve this problem, the military needs to exert effort to lessen the prejudice and sense of distance towards North Korean defectors, in preparation for the latter and their second generation in joining the army.
+To solve this problem, the military needs to exert effort to lessen the prejudice and sense of distance towards North Korean defectors in the prejudice and sense of distance towards North Korean defectors in the prejudice and sense of distance towards North Korean defectors, in preparation for the latter and their second generation in joining the army.